charcoalphp/charcoal/README.md

 -   `PHP 5.6+`
     -   Older versions of PHP are deprecated, therefore not supported.
+    -   PHP 7 is recommended for security and performance reasons.
 -   [`psr/log`](http://www.php-fig.org/psr/psr-3/)
     -   A PSR-3 compliant logger should be provided to the various services / classes.
 -   [`psr/http-message`](http://www.php-fig.org/psr/psr-7/)